 In this section, we develop the choice model for a rationally inattentive consumer with different information costs across different products.
 The general formulation is preceded by an introductory example, which we revisit in §5.1 and §7.2.
-We refer the reader to Appendix A for a list of symbols that are used in the description of the choice model.
+We refer the reader to Appendix A for a list of symbols.